sealingtech/kubernetes_training/docs/Docker.md

 sudo docker run -td --name apache --net stech -p 80:80 stech/apache
 # show your container running
 docker ps
+#open firewall up to port 80 so you can reach it from outside
+iptables -A INPUT -p tcp --dport 80 -m conntrack --ctstate NEW,ESTABLISHED -j ACCEPT iptables -A OUTPUT -p tcp --sport 80 -m conntrack --ctstate ESTABLISHED -j ACCEPT
 ```

 4. The containers is now running in the background, you can access the container's terminal